danklammer/danklammer.github.io/contact.md

 permalink: /contact/
 modulejs:
     - modules/form-contact.js
+sitemap:
+  lastmod: 2016-08-08
+  priority: 0.8
+  changefreq: 'monthly'
 ---

 Need help on your next project?
-Feel free to each out to me on [Twitter] or via the contact form below.
+Feel free to each out to me on [Twitter] or via the contact form.

 {% include modules/form-contact.html %}